 E. To the extent practicable, the Colorado Rules of Evidence apply in all hearings conducted by the Hearings Division.
 Unless the context requires otherwise, whenever the word “court,” “judge,” or “jury” appears in the Colorado Rules of Evidence such word shall be construed to mean a Hearing Officer.
 A Hearing Officer has the discretion to admit evidence not admissible under such rules, as permitted by § 24-4-105(7), C.R.S., or other law.
 Hearsay evidence is admissible in these hearings unless otherwise ordered by the Hearing Officer.

 1. Incorporation by Reference.
 The Colorado Rules of Evidence incorporated by reference in Rule 5(E) includes only the version that was in effect as of July 2023, and do not include any later amendments or editions.
-The Colorado Rules of Evidence are available for public inspection during regular business hours at the Office of the Hearings Division at the Department of Revenue, 1881 Pierce Street, Lakewood, CO 80214.
+The Colorado Rules of Evidence are available for public inspection during regular business hours at the Office of the Hearings Division at the Department of Revenue, [Deleted: ][1707 Cole Boulevard, Suite 300, Golden, CO 80401].
 The Colorado Rules of Evidence are also available for a reasonable charge from the Hearings Division at this same address, and free of charge from the Hearings Division’s website.

 F. Audio, video, and other electronic evidentiary displays are permitted unless the Hearing Officer rules otherwise.
 It is the sole responsibility of the proponent of any electronic evidence to present the evidence in a format that can be played without the use of State-issued computers.